The Govenor and the State Legislature allocate resources based on estimated

 large state agencies ("annual

-budget units"), the Legislature adopts a one-year budget every year.
+budget units"), the Legislature was supposed to adopt a one-year budget every year.
 For

 the rest of the state agencies ("biennial budget units"), the

-Legislature adopts 2-year budgets, with each year separately delineated.
-These
+Legislature was supposed to adopt 2-year budgets, with each year separately delineated

-two years) budget cycle -- that cycle has been suspended in recent years.
+Legislature.
+That cycle was suspended in recent years.
 All agencies received separate annual budgets

 - For a historical list of changes in the biennial budgeting cycle, see